asayol/sayol-altarriba_et_al_2026/README.md

-**Eepository for the code and figures generated in the article by Sayol-Altarriba et al 2025**
+**Repository for the code and figures generated in the article by Sayol-Altarriba et al 2025**

 Title of the publication: AFEGIR